Bluejays fly high over Cavaliers at home

 Kanon Cada was the only Cavalier in double figures with 12 points and Spicka scored six.
 Ending up with five was Henry Stuhr, Andrew Vech had four and both Carson Sabatka and Andrew Meduna finished with two.

 Both teams will be taking part in the C1-4 Subdistrict at Wahoo this week.
 Neumann is the fourth seed and took on Arlington on Feb.
 20 and A-G is the second seed and played Douglas County West on Feb.
-21. Results will be published in the March 3 issue of The Ashland Gazette.
+21. Results will be published in the March 3 issue of The Wahoo Newspaper